Tilicho Lake Trek

 • The lake's turquoise waters create a striking contrast against the rugged mountains, offering the best view of your life.

-• The Tilicho Lake Trek is often combined with the famous trekking route Annapurna Circuit, one of Nepal's most popular trekking routes.
+• The Tilicho Lake Trek is often combined with the famous trekking route, Annapurna Circuit, one of Nepal's most popular trekking routes.

 • The trek passes through traditional Nepalese villages, offering a glimpse into the local culture and lifestyle.